-- Assist unemployed individuals to prepare for employment by providing employment counseling and completing the recovery process
+- Assist unemployed individuals to prepare for employment by providing employment counseling and completing the recovery process;

-- Provide job readiness training
+- · Provide job readiness training;

-- Provide on-going employment assessment
+- Provide on-going employment assessment;

-- Refer to other employment agencies
+- Refer to other employment agencies;

-- Undertake group and individual counseling
+- Undertake group and individual counseling;

-- Provide educational programming
+- Provide educational programming;

-- Undertake multi-disciplinary teaming
+- · Undertake multi-disciplinary teaming;

-- Promote family involvement as appropriate
+- Promote family involvement as appropriate.

-For the period of April 1, 2007 to March 31, 2008, 112 people participated in a program or service and 50 people completed a program or service.
-The program and services do not have a specific start and end point and the calculations carry-over between fiscal years.
+For the period of April 1, 2012 to March 31, 2013, 147 people participated in a program or service and 64 people completed a program or service.
 The programs and services provided reflect the priority areas of education and training and employment participation.